-Having heard about the legendary Montmartre cabaret Au Lapin Agile (literally, the Agile Rabbit), I decided to take my boyfriend to the the house of "song, humor and poetry" for his birthday, seeking to provide him with an authentic French experience.
-Once frequented by the likes of Pablo Picasso, Maurice Utrillo, and Toulouse-Lautrec (all of whom have paintings hanging inside), the cabaret has been churning out live entertainment since the turn of the twentieth century, keeping the artistic heritage of Montmartre well and alive.
+Having heard much about the legendary Montmartre cabaret Au Lapin Agile (literally, the Agile Rabbit), I decided to take my boyfriend to the house of "song, humor, and poetry" for his birthday, seeking to provide him with an authentic French experience.
+Once frequented by the likes of Pablo Picasso, Maurice Utrillo, and Toulouse-Lautrec (all of whom have paintings hanging inside), the traditional Parisian cabaret has been churning out live entertainment since the turn of the twentieth century, keeping the artistic heritage of Montmartre well and alive.

 Arriving at "The Rabbit"

 A crowd had already formed before 9 pm.
 People were sitting outside the iconically pink two-story house on benches woven from nature, or leaning against the outside fence excitedly taking photos.
-A few minutes after 9 pm, the doors were finally opened by the staff, and the crowd pressed into the tiny, low-hanging entryway of the cottage.
+A few minutes later, the doors finally opened, and the crowd pressed into the cottage's tiny, low-hanging entryway.

 Let the Cabaret Commence

 The room was completely full by 9:30 pm, with a crowd seeming to consist mainly of French patrons, with only a few tourists looking on in fascination.
 The crowd (and no real windows) also meant heat, so make sure you wear a T-shirt as one of your layers-- it tends to get steamy in there.
 As the show began, I was surprised to see that the "guests" at the middle table knew all the words to the variety of French songs that kicked off the night.

 After the same guests started doing solos and acting out parts of each song, complete with moments of dog barking and face slapping, I realized this was the group who would be entertaining us for the night.